This the multi-page printable view of this section. Click here to print.

 Pryme Intercompany Project -> Project, Time entries or Project ledger entries.

-Subscription CodeIf you in Subscription Type choose Party or Group, add the Party or Party group to whom you want to publish the Topic.
+Subscription CodeIf the Subscription Type is Party or Group, add the Party or Party group to whom data is published the Topic.

 1. Open the Topic Tables action under Related.